 - One of the best ways to get your voice in tune and well trained and strong is to hum for 10 minutes a day.
 Hum anything you like.
 Breathe into your belly and let your inner hummer out.

-Don’t forget good old elocution.
+Don’t forget good old elocution, or as it is called today – clear speech.
 Before you speak at a meeting or an event, before making a presentation (and after your breathing exercises), warm up your voice with elocution practice and tongue twisters.
 The elocution practice ought to be done very slowly and with complete mindfulness of how the face moves to make the sounds.
 You want to exaggerate your facial movement.
 If it takes you a few tries before you can say all the sentences without your cheeks and face hurting – that’s fine.
 That’s what I wish my students to experience – a total awareness of what goes into make the sounds of speech – tuning the instrument, so to speak.

 Yes, you can improve your presentation skills via your voice with tongue twisters.
 When you practise tongue twisters, however, you want to use your face as much as you can, go as fast as you can, and be as precise as you can.